tel: +48 888 99 98 98

 • They are highly resistant to demagnetization by external magnetic sources,

-• Wide application in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+• Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of children's health.
-Additionally, tiny parts of these products are able to complicate diagnosis when they are in the body.
+• Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the context of children's health.
+Additionally, small elements of these magnets can be problematic in medical diagnosis after entering the body.

 Keep neodymium magnets away from GPS and smartphones.